China Frees Activists Investigating Ivanka Trump Shoe Factory

 On Wednesday, three activists with China Labor Watch who’d been detained while investigating conditions at Huajian Group factories – which manufactures Ivanka Trump-brand shoes – were released on bail, according to NBC Washington.
 Before their arrest, they were reportedly preparing to release a statement alleging low pay, excessive overtime, verbal abuse, and possible misuse of student labor at the factories.

-Li Qiang, the founder of China Labor Watch, recently told the Associated Press that workers at Huajian’s factory in Ganzhou, a city in southern China, were paid as little as a dollar an hour (in violation of the country’s labor laws) and given as few as two days off a month.
+Li Qiang, the founder of China Labor Watch, recently told the Associated Press that worker’s at Huajian’s factory in Ganzhou, a city in southern China, were paid as little as a dollar an hour (in violation of the country’s labor laws) and given as few as two days off a month.
 He added that Huajian forced workers to sign fake pay stubs with inflated salaries and threatened to fire them if they didn’t lie about working conditions there.

 One current and two former Huajian employees, all of whom spoke on condition of anonymity, said beatings of workers “were not unheard of,” and recalled an incident when a manager hit an employee in the head with the heel of a shoe.
 The current employee added that, if workers don’t meet their impossible production quotas, they don’t get paid their full salary.